techsoft3d/ts3d-hc-textbox/README.md

 ## Overview
 This set of classes implements a new, flexible markup type for adding text notes to a model.
 The base functionality adds a textbox that automatically resizes with the text entered, and a callout line pointing to the original insertion point.
 The text box either rotates with the model or stays fixed.
 Additionally, the markup can be set to automatically hide when the insertion point is invisible.
 It is easy to extend the functionality via subclassing and callbacks.

+For questions/feedback please send an email to guido@techsoft3d.com or post in our [forum](https://forum.techsoft3d.com/).
+For a 60 day trial of the HOOPS Web Platform go to [Web Platform](https://www.techsoft3d.com/products/hoops/web-platform).

 ## GitHub Project